 [Luke 22:19; 1 Corinthians 10:14-22, 11:17-34; Matthew 26:26-29; Malachi 1:10- 11]

 The gifts of the Holy Spirit that we see exercised in the Scriptures have not ceased with the death of the last Apostle or the closing of the New Testament canon.
 They are available today and are to be eagerly desired and practiced in submission to the Spirit under the authority of Scripture.
 All of the gifts of the Holy Spirit are for the edification of the body of Christ and should function according to what is decent and in order.

 [Romans 12:6-8; 1 Thessalonians 5:19-20; 1 Corinthians 12:7; Ephesians 4:11-13; 1 Corinthians 13:8-12]

-Men and women are equal in essence, dignity and value and are distinct by divine design.
+In essence, men and women are equal in dignity and value and are distinct by divine design.
 As part of God’s good created order, men and women are given different yet complementary roles and responsibilities in the home and church, especially as it comes to teaching and authority.
-These role distinctions are God’s grace to men and women and are to be protected, preserved and practiced for His glory and our joy.
+These role distinctions are God’s grace to men and women and are to be protected, preserved, and practiced for His glory and our joy.